user419e/logstash-filter-date_to_local/README.md

 This is a plugin for [Logstash](https://github.com/elastic/logstash).

-Plugin translates UTC time into logstash host's timezone
+Plugin translates UTC time into logstash host's timezone.
+Output type - String.

 ## Usage
 This plugin supports the following configuration options: